tylerrussin/C4ADS-Project/README.md

 ### The C4ADS Organization

 C4ADS (Center for Advanced Defense Studies) is a nonprofit data analytics and evidence-based research organization.
 The main goal of C4ADS is to provide insights into global conflict and transnational security issues.
 To accomplish this the organization analyzes a broad scope of data from a diverse set of sources including their own field research.
+During this internship, the [counterproliferation cell](https://c4ads.org/counterproliferation-cell) of the C4ADS organization was collaborated with.
+This branch of the organization specializes in research that exposes the development of weapons of mass destruction, technology transformation, and intellectual property theft within states.

 The C4ADS website can be found [Here](https://c4ads.org)

 **Research**

-The members of the internship team with the collaboration of C4ADS worked to demonstrate the viability of using machine learning to detect high-risk and/ or illicit nuclear trade.
+The members of the internship team with the collaboration of C4ADS worked to demonstrate the viability of using machine learning along with other data-driven methods to detect high-risk and/ or illicit nuclear trade.

 The findings from the study have been written into a research paper that can be found [Here](https://github.com/tylerrussin/C4ADS-Research-Paper/blob/main/Finalized%20C4ADS%20Paper.pdf)